Social Security and Tax Information

 Some scholarships, maintenance allowances, prizes, and payments for teaching and research may be considered taxable income by the U.S. Internal Revenue Service (IRS).
 Students/scholars holding an F-1 or J-1 visa are subject to withholding and payment of federal and state income taxes unless they are exempt by a provision of a tax treaty.

 The level of taxable earnings fluctuates and must be checked each year.
 During the month of January all persons employed by Carleton, including students/scholars, receive W-2 statements showing their total taxable earnings and withholdings.
-All F-1 and J-1 individuals are required to file the Income Tax Return before April 15 of each year, in consultation with the Associate Director of OIIL.
+All F-1 and J-1 individuals are required to file the Income Tax Return before April 15 of each year, in consultation with the Assistant Director of OIIL.

 - Cultural Adjustment